-Over 8 Million AR photos and / or videos are taken daily by consumers AR use will grow with an increase in awareness and access to AR experiences and content.
+AR use will grow with an increase in awareness and access to AR experiences and content.

+On Snapchat, there are 500 million minutes of AR playtime per day on average.
 AR Photos / Videos Per Day Generational Breakout of Daily AR Photos / Videos Created